inventhouse/allgit/README.md

 Allgit also offers a couple git-related filters, in addition to `--branches` covered above, `--modified` (`-m`) will select only repositories with local modifications.

+We can even use commands or scripts to create our own filters with `--test` (`-t`), which takes a command and based on the exit status it will work on the repository or skip it.
+For example `allgit -t test -f Makefile -- make` will use `/bin/test` to check for a Makefile and, if found, make the default target.
+This must be the last allgit option and will take everything up to the separator as the test command, so that command can't have a bare `-` nor `--` (if those are necessary, we can always wrap it in a script, of course.)

-These three mechanisms add together, so we can readily compose a command to work on only modified repositories with certain branches among particular directories.
+These mechanisms add together, so we can readily compose a command to work on only modified repositories with certain branches among particular directories.  _(( this is awkward, trying to show that they're AND'd together ))_

-For even more control, allgit offers `-i/--include` to add repos to the ones selected by the filters and `-x/--exclude` to do the opposite.
+Finally, for even more control, allgit offers `-i/--include` to add repos to the ones selected by the filters and `-x/--exclude` to do the opposite.

 Fetch and Checkout
 ------------------
 For the most part, allgit aims to be a transparent "dispatcher" for whatever git commands, aliases, or custom scripts we want to run; however there are a couple git operations it offeres to support high-level workflows.

 To ensure that we have current branches to filter on, `-f/--fetch` will do a fetch in each repository before checking branches or running commands.
-This adds significant time, so it is an option; note that even without fetching, allgit always searches the remote branches your clone knows about.
+This adds significant time, so it is an option; note that even without fetching, allgit always searches the remote branches our clone knows about.

 The other built-in operation is `-c/--checkout`, mentioned above, which checks out branches in order of preference in repositories that have them.